sebastian-arechaga/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-In this project, I built a modern data warehouse using SQL Server following a medallion architecture (Bronze, Silver, Gold).

-Starting from raw CSV data (ERP and CRM systems), I designed ETL pipelines to clean, transform, and structure the data into a star schema optimized for analytical queries.
 📖 Project Overview

 In this project, I built a modern data warehouse using SQL Server following a medallion architecture (Bronze, Silver, Gold).